faya-sensei/java-jaxrs/README.md

 ### Instruction:

-In modern web development, there is a wide variety of client-side frameworks and libraries to build dynamic user interfaces.
-However, in certain scenarios, especially when dealing with a single client component, simple logic, and lightweight payloads, server-side rendering (SSR) proves to be an efficient and effective solution.
-SSR can offer several advantages such as improved performance, better SEO, and easier maintenance.

-In this task, we will implement a web page for our todo list application using server-side rendering.
-This will involve creating an endpoint that serves an HTML page.
-The HTML page will allow users to view their todo list and add new tasks.
+In this task, we aim to create a web page that allows users to manage their todo list.
+To achieve this, we will utilize web components.
+Given that tasks and their statuses are highly independent and require interactivity, web components will enable efficient encapsulation of the logic and behavior for these interactive elements.
+This will allow users to drag and drop tasks between different statuses seamlessly.

 ### Details:

-* Endpoint: _**/**_
+* **Endpoint**: _**/**_
-* Method: `GET`
+* **Method**: `GET`
-* Response: An HTML page displaying the list of todos and a form to add new tasks.
+* **Response**: An HTML page displaying the list of todos and a form to add new tasks.
   - A table or list to display the current todo items.
   - A form with an input field for adding new tasks.
   - Include buttons for update or delete tasks.